pedro-augusto/flashcardsApp/README.md

 - List decks by lowest average number of attempts
 - List decks by highest number of flashcards marked as favourite

 6. Generate Deck: Generates a new deck based with the user's desired number of flashcards.
-The user is prompted to choose one of the options for generating a deck: deck with flashcards that were 'Miss', deck with flashcards that were 'Hit', deck with favourite flashcards or deck withrandom Flashcards.
+The user is prompted to choose one of the options for generating a deck: deck with flashcards that were 'Miss', deck with flashcards that were 'Hit', deck with favourite flashcards or deck with random Flashcards.
 After playing with a generated deck, user is prompted if they would like to save the deck into the system.

 ### Tests